-If covered services are not available from a network provider within 100 miles of your home, the following travel and lodging expenses are covered under the plan:
+If the following covered services are not available from a network provider within 100 miles of your home, certain travel and lodging expenses are covered under the plan.

+- Abortion

+- Infertility Services

+- Gender Affirming Treatment

-- U.S. domestic travel and lodging expenses for you and one companion, to travel from your home to receive the covered services from a network provider (coach class air fare, train or bus travel are examples of covered services). - The maximum lodging benefit is \$50 per person per night, up to a to total maximum lodging benefit of \$100. - Total maximum travel and lodging benefit is \$10,000 per year. - This travel and lodging benefit is not available for the following: - Covered services coordinated through the Institutes of Excellence[TM], Institutes of Quality, National Medical Excellence[®] or Gene-based, cellular and other innovative therapies (GCIT) programs
+The plan covers U.S. domestic travel and lodging expenses for you and one companion, to travel from your home to receive Abortion services (surgical or medication induced) from any provider, and Infertility Services and Gender Affirming Treatment (surgery and/or hormone-related medication) from a network provider.
+Coach class air fare, train or bus travel are examples of covered services.

+- The maximum lodging benefit is \$50 per person per night, up to a to total maximum lodging benefit of \$100. - Total maximum travel and lodging benefit is \$10,000 per year.